Aliht72/NLP-Visulisation-Twitter-API/README.md

 Conclusion:
 WebSocialMedia is an excellent tool for anyone looking to analyze social media data from Twitter.
 It offers insights into the most popular trends and locational data, and it can also analyze graph data.
 The project is an excellent resource for anyone looking to learn more about Python and social media analytics.

-Welcome to WebSocialMedia, a web-based social media platform built using a combination of front-end and back-end technologies.
-This platform allows users to create and share content, connect with other users, and engage in discussions on a variety of topics.

 ## Getting Started